RememberOfLife/mirabel/README.md

 * offer some global color palette from the mirabel settings (can be edited there), every frontend may use this if it wants / if the user sets an option to do so
   * global dark theme toggle
 * some sort of general config/settings meta storage which the application uses to store saved preferences for each game frontend and general etc..
-* some sort of async loading threadpool, where the gui can enqueue long operations which then get executed on another thread
-  * after enqueuing the gui gets back a struct where it can see if e.g. the object has finished constructing yet
-  * use this to parallelize loading/saving of all sorts of assets (images,sound,configs,etc..)
-  * also frontendwrappers could cache constructe frontends and just return the cached one, this would keep settings per runtime and reduce loading times after first loading
 * button for screenshots
   * definitely need a feature to export focused graphics from games so commentators/analysts can compose game "diagrams"
 * create icon, show it on the empty (default) frontend